mmm-team/public-writeups/seccon2024/rev_qrackv/README.md

 We're going to have to reverse the given `qemu-riscv64` and see how the custom instructions were implemented.

-Lets go to the largest function at `0xd59b0`, since that's probably where the bulk of the instruction decoding stuff is.
+Let's go to the largest function at `0xd59b0`, since that's probably where the bulk of the instruction decoding stuff is.
 There's a huge switch case with lots of extracting certain bits from an int, which looks promising.

 Looking for the cases which handle the custom instructions, we get:
 ```